-We discuss the type of business he has, who his customers are, what sort of content he publishes, what the site needs to accomplish, how often he updates it, etc. Eventually, we get around to that question again:
+We discuss the type of business, who the customers are, what sort of content gets published, what the site needs to accomplish, how often it’s updated, etc. Eventually, we get around to that question again:

 Client: “So, what will it cost?”

 At this point, I usually have one question: